Beyond monoculture: Polydisperse moment methods for sub-stellar atmosphere cloud microphysics II. A three-moment gamma distribution formulation for GCM applications: Discussion

 \citet{Woitke2020} outline an approach to limit the coupling of cloud particles to the diffusive mixing of the atmosphere dependent on the local Stokes number of the particle relative to the largest turbulent eddy size.
 In this study, we assumed all particles were equally affected by the vertical diffusive motions through the $K_{\rm zz}$ value.
 We suggest that this Stokes number would also be moment dependent, resulting in further differentiation between the moment solutions, due to the first and second moments being more decoupled from the diffusive vertical mixing rate than the zeroth.
 This would likely result in a further decrease in the variance and representative particle mass in the upper atmosphere compared to the results presented in this study.

-Compared to Paper I, our results show better agreement with the microphysical bin-resolving model CARMA performed in \citet{Gao2018}.
-For the log g = 3.25 case, the mixing ratio profile shows excellent agreement with the CARMA, as well as the representative particle size now being smaller, more in line with the CARMA results.
-However, for the log g = 4.25 case, CARMA recovers particle sizes in the $\sim$ 3$\mu$m range, larger than that produced here.
+Compared to Paper I, our gamma distribution results show better agreement with the microphysical bin-resolving model CARMA performed in \citet{Gao2018}.
+For the log g = 3.25 case, the mixing ratio profile shows excellent agreement with the CARMA, as well as the representative particle size for the gamma distribution case now being smaller than the exponential and monodisperse case, more in line with the CARMA results.
+However, for the log g = 4.25 case, CARMA recovers particle sizes in the $\sim$3 micron range, slightly larger than that produced here.
 This may suggest strong multi-model behavior in this case, with the moment method capturing the smaller particle size population while CARMA contains a secondary larger particle sized mode.
 We note that due to differences in the microphysical equations used, direct one-to-one comparison between our results and CARMA should be treated with caution.
 However, due to the similarly in overall cloud structures between the bin and bulk models, this suggests the bulk model is capturing well the complex behaviour of the bin model.
 Despite this, we note that many bin models applied to exoplanet atmosphere clouds show strong evidence of bi- or multi-modal size distributions \citep[e.g.][]{Powell2019}, typically with a nucleation secondary component composed of small particles and a primary component of particles that have undergone condensational and collisional growth.
 Possibly, to capture this effect using the moment method, multiple moments can be used to describe different parts of the distribution, such as the `cloud' and `rain' components used in \citet{Ohno2017}.
 We note that such multi-moment schemes are standard practice for Earth water cloud microphysical models \citep[e.g.][]{Seifert2001}.